“Do not take life too seriously. You will never get out of it alive.” – Elbert Hubbard

 Fear of Letting Go

-In order to feel free, act free and be free, we must be able to let go of our insecurities and perceived judgements from those around us.
+In order to feel free, act free and be free, we must be able to let go of our insecurities and perceived judgments from those around us.
 Fear can be debilitating, it holds a person back from trying something new, from changing their life, or learning something new.
 Fear is what keeps people stagnant, keeps them from moving forward.

-As stated earlier, people fear what others think, taking ourselves and lives too seriously, goes hand-in-hand with fear.
+As stated earlier, people fear what others think, taking ourselves and our lives too seriously, which goes hand-in-hand with fear.
 Someone may be afraid to bust a move on the dance floor, in fear that they will be judged.
 In reality, no one cares what you’re doing on that dance floor, let loose and enjoy yourself!